sgrif/mysqlclient-sys/README.md

   apply.
 - MSVC ABI builds will then check for a [Vcpkg](https://github.com/Microsoft/vcpkg) installation using the [vcpkg cargo build helper](https://github.com/mcgoo/vcpkg-rs).
-  Set the `VCKPG_ROOT` environment variable to point to your Vcpkg installation and run `vcpkg install libmysql:x64-windows` to install the required libraries.
+  Set the `VCPKG_ROOT` environment variable to point to your Vcpkg installation and run `vcpkg install libmysql:x64-windows` to install the required libraries.
 - If the library cannot be found using `pkg-config`, it will invoke the command `mysql_config --variable=pkglibdir`